codex-academy/codeX_Feb2015Intro/t5-test-your-function.md

 In the `task5_tests.js` file:

 * Check that the div with id `testresult` doesn't have the class `failing` or `passing`.
 Use `console.log` to display a message that tells you what the result of the check was.
 * Check that the `button` has the text 'Make red'.
+Use `console.log` to display a message that tells you what the result of the check was.
 * Call `setTestStatus('testresult', 'failing');`.
 * Check that `#testresult` has the class `failing`.
 The CSS should give it a red background.
 * Check that the `button` has the text 'Make green'.
+Use `console.log` to display a message that tells you what the result of the check was.
 * Call `setTestStatus('testresult', 'passing');`.
 * Check that `#testresult` has the class `passing`.
 The CSS should give it a green background.
 * Check that the `button` has the text 'Make red'.